-When many beginner players start to play pickleball, they first learn to hit longer shots to get used to the pickleball paddle and learn the basic stroke.
+When many beginner players start to play pickleball, they first learn to hit longer shots to get used to the paddle and learn the basic strokes.
 But many stay back at the baseline and rely on the power game.

 It's not until much later do they evolve into an all-around player combining power with a strategic soft game.
 Some players are also understandably intimidated by approaching the non-volley zone.
 This is a HUGE disadvantage against any experienced player that knows how to dink.

 The soft game can easily neutralize the power player even if they have a stronger pickleball shot than you.
 A well-placed dink can set off a long soft volley which forces the other team to play the soft game where strategy and touch usually win over power.
 Many times you can force errors on these players since they tend to return the dink hard.

 The power hitter will either return the shot into the net or send it flying over and out of bounds giving you the point.
 The soft game is one of patience - and many "bangers" just aren't patient enough, if you continue the volley with soft dinks eventually they won't be able to resist the temptation to try to smash it past you and more often than not those hard shots end up as errors.

 Dink Early and Dink Often: My advice is to learn to dink as soon as possible and practice it regularly.
 Dinking is a key skill to take your game to the next level.
 It takes a lot of patience to set up the winning shot.

 Here's a great video on how to improve your dink shot: